gaurvviii/final-app/README.md

 - Generating heat maps of unsafe areas
 - Providing safety scores for different neighborhoods
 - Alerting users when they enter high-risk zones
+- Creating data-driven safety recommendations specific to each area

 ## Technical Implementation